This Teriyaki Chicken recipe is ready in 15 minutes! A delicious one-pan recipe with bite-sized chicken coated in easy teriyaki sauce.

 A favorite dish I always enjoyed from Panda Express was their teriyaki chicken.
-Not having a Panda Express anywhere nearby, I love being able to make this family favorite at home and having it on the table more quickly than we can get in the car and drive to the nearest one!
+Not having a Panda Express anywhere nearby, I love being able to make this family-favorite copycat teriyaki chicken recipe at home and having it on the table more quickly than we can get in the car and drive to the nearest one!
 I also love that I can control the ingredients to lighten it up just a bit while not compromising on flavor.

 Here’s my Teriyaki Chicken Recipe.
 I hope you love it as much as we do (and as much as the Panda Express version!)

 - Marinate Chicken (Optional): Add chicken to a gallon zip top bag.
 Pour half of teriyaki sauce over chicken, press out as much air as possible and seal the bag.
 Toss the chicken to make sure it is well coated and marinate in the refrigerator for 6-8 hours, if possible.